arnaud-lb/MtHaml/README.markdown

 ## Helpers

-Helpers un HAML/Ruby are just ruby functions exposed to templates.
+Helpers in HAML/Ruby are just ruby functions exposed to templates.
 Any function can be made available to HAML templates by the target language (the function only have to be available at runtime).

+In HAML/Twig you can use all of Twig's functions, filters and tags.
+In PHP, you can use all PHP functions.

 ## Filters